 The investment and technology world moves faster than regulators and trustees.
 Trustees who worry about following investment trends should remember that their core duties give them a rigorous framework about how to approach new or speculative investments and ways of dealing with the risk.
 They should also remember that the lifetime of a trust in England is 125 years and in many offshore jurisdictions it is without specific time limits – they are investing for the long term, and it is a marathon, not a sprint.

 [iv] Report of the World Commission on Environment and Development: Our Common Future (1987)

-Helen is a Senior Partner at BDB Pitmans LLP.
+Helen is a Consultant at BDB Pitmans LLP.
 She specialises in estate and tax planning for individuals, families and trustees, usually with an international dimension.
 She regularly writes and speaks on trust and tax topics.